 In other ways, Rubicon Project and Telaria's merger fits into the broader trends of an ad-tech sector that is seeking out business models that can survive in a market dominated by Facebook, Google and, increasingly, Amazon.
 Rubicon Project, in particular, has had a somewhat rocky road on the public markets, and in 2017, was reportedly exploring strategic options, including a potential sale.

 In the announcement of the merger, executives nodded to the image issues that have impacted Big Tech companies as data privacy scrutiny continues to command the limelight.

 "Our businesses are highly complementary, and when combined, are a powerful, strategic alternative to the walled gardens, which have been frustrating both buyers and sellers due to their lack of transparency, innovation bottlenecks, and conflicted business models," Telaria's Zagorski said in a statement.

 "The two companies will provide more technology resources, a broader geographic footprint and deeper financial assets to attack the growing opportunity created by the shift from linear viewing to CTV to the benefit of our customers and in support of a thriving open internet," he added.

-Similar ad-tech deals this year include CTV startup Innovid acquiring the display advertising Herolens for a reported $30 million in equity and cash in September.
+Similar ad-tech deals in 2019 included CTV startup Innovid acquiring the display advertising Herolens for a reported $30 million in equity and cash in September.
 Like the Rubicon Project-Telaria merger, the move was pitched as meeting a desire among advertisers for a "global independent alternative" to digital's dominant players.